Not at all. We are open to the public during specific dates/times. Please see the Ranges page for each range's hours of operation.

 You'll need to become a member to volunteer.

-Once you are a member, you can volunteer to work at one of the ranges or volunteer for other needed tasks by contacting the Caretaker.
+Volunteer to work at one of the ranges or other needed tasks by contacting the Caretaker to expedite the process of becoming a full member.

 While the range doesn't give lessons, there are various programs and instructors that use the range.